 You should test email deliverability in two cases:

 - Before starting your cold email campaign (whether it’s automated or not.)

-The tools listed in this post will be especially useful in two cases: #1 – before starting your cold email campaign, whether it’s automated or not. #2 – during your cold email campaign, if you have some reasons to suspect that your delivery rates may be low, or you get blocked from sending by your email service provider (for instance Google).
-In the second case, the tools will allow you to discover the cause(s) of the deliverability problem, which is the first step to fix it.
+- During your cold email campaign, if you have some reasons to suspect that your delivery rates may be low, or you get blocked from sending by your email service provider (for instance, Google.)

 - Is Not Spam – free version available;

 - Unlock the Inbox – free version available; for more advanced users: it offers some technically detailed reports but no general score like Mail-Tester.